 What Is the Value of Your Vehicle?

 Before you decide on your deductible, figure out how much your vehicle is worth to your insurance company.
 Weigh the value of the car against the cost of potential repairs.
 As the car's value comes down, the chance of a total loss goes up—meaning it may not be worth buying optional coverages.
-For example, the Kansas Insurance Department recommends only carrying liability coverage on cars worth less than $3,000.
+For example, the Kansas Insurance Department recommends carrying only liability coverage on cars worth less than $3,000.

 But due to a current shortage of used vehicles, McBride pointed out that you might also want to consider how important your car is as a means of transportation.
 If you wouldn’t be able to get to school or work without your car, you may want to continue carrying comprehensive or collision coverage to pay for repairs.